Women's Leadership Initiative

 Dyson Women’s Leadership Initiative welcomes applications from any Dyson student interested in gender equity.
 All students regardless of gender, race, socioeconomic background, dis/ability, sexual orientation, and nationality/citizenship, are encouraged to apply

-The Dyson Women's Leadership Initiative (WLI) is a one-year program created to address the issue of women's historical underrepresentation in leadership positions.
+Open to all first year students in Dyson College, the Dyson Women's Leadership Initiative (WLI) is a one-year program created to address the issue of women's historical underrepresentation in leadership positions.
 Recent statistics indicate that women continue to be underrepresented in the political, academic, corporate, media, and sports leadership.
 The situation is even more dire for women of color, immigrant woman, and other marginalized women.

 The Dyson Women's Leadership Initiative (WLI) provides a safe space, mentorship, training, opportunities, and community for its participants who are seeking to create positive change in themselves and the world.
 Associate Professor Emilie Zaslow (Communication Studies) and Professor Meghana Nayak (Political Science) work with peer leaders who are student campus leaders to ensure that WLI Fellows receive academic and social support.

 Applications are by invitation to all first-year Dyson College students on the New York City campus.
 Some events are open to the entire Pace community, and WLI fellows are active in several campus organizations and events.

 - Build community across diverse experiences including race, culture, class, sexuality, areas of study and other aspects of social identity

 - Encourage skills that empower leaders

 - Raise awareness of inequalities and guide Fellows to develop strategies to address these inequalities

 - Include networking, wellness, and personal growth activities to address the challenges and obstacles young women experience as they develop leadership skills